jordansbenjamin/Georgia-Restaurant_Project/readme.md

 More importantly, I had to use transition to give a delay so its animated smoothly.

 This was by far the most challenging feature of the site so far.

+### Commit 12 (20/03/23)
+For this commit, it's all exclusively setting media breakpoints for certain elements of the webpage from the heading to the logo, description and button for the images so far.
+Responsive design is quite interesting, I'm still trying to wrap my head around this one.

+There are other elements I have to add breakpoints to, but I thought the more obvious ones should be done first.
+I need a break.